ElektraInitiative/libelektra/src/plugins/README.md

 - [network](network/) by using network APIs
 - [path](path/) by checking files on file system
 - [unit](unit/) validates and normalizes units of memory (e.g. 20KB to 20000 Bytes)
+- [length](length/) validates that string length is less or equal to given value

 The same but experimental: